tardis-sn/tardis/docs/installation.rst

     pip install git+https://github.com/tardis-sn/tardis

-Developement guidelines for TARDIS can be found `here <https://tardis-sn.github.io/tardis/development/index.html>`_.
+Development guidelines for TARDIS can be found `here <https://tardis-sn.github.io/tardis/development/index.html>`_.

 Alternatively, you can manually clone our repository and install TARDIS by::